NiklasRosenstein/python-builddsl/readme.md

 * Literal sets cannot be expressed due to the grammar conflict with parameter-less closures
 * Type annotations are not currently supported
 * The walrus operator is not currently supported
+* Function calls without parenthesis do not support passing `*args` as the first argument as that is interpreted as a multiplication expression.

 ---